renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/kubernetes/useful_commands.md

 if a remote Tiller is present).

-In this example, we assume the environment variable `KUBE_NAMESPACE` is the namespace containing your releases (for example, `gitlab-managed-apps`).
+In this example, we assume the environment variable `KUBE_NAMESPACE` is the namespace containing your releases (for example, `khulnasoft-managed-apps`).
 To start a local Tiller and prepare Helm,
 run: